soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

     image("fixation_map_example.png", width: 150pt),
     image("real_map_example.png", width: 150pt),
   ),
-  caption: [An illustrative example of a 'speckled' saliency map and its regularization.], )

-#[Figure 1.
+  caption: [
     An illustrative example of a 'speckled' saliency map and its regularization.
-To the left is the speckled saliency map with 15 randomly placed fixation points, and a regularized saliency map produced by smoothing using a gaussian blur to the right.]<figure-caption>
+To the left is the speckled saliency map with 15 randomly placed fixation points, and a regularized saliency map produced by smoothing using a gaussian blur to the right.

-#v(24pt)
+  ],
+)

 #figure(
   image("reference_centerbias.png", width: 200pt),
-  caption: "The center bias for the untransformed set of images in our dataset.", )

-#[Figure 2.
+  caption: [
     The center bias for the untransformed set of images in our dataset.
-It is computed by summing all fixation points for the untransformed set of images and blurring for regularization.]<figure-caption>
+It is computed by summing all fixation points for the untransformed set of images and blurring for regularization.
+  ],
+)

 = METHOD
-We aim to measure the accuracy of gaze prediction models on both untransformed images and their transformed counterparts, and analyze the differences in accuracy between the two.
+We aim to measure the accuracy of gaze prediction models on both untransformed images and their transformed counterparts.
+We hypothesize that transformed counterparts will achieve lower accuracy scores than untransformed counterparts.

 We use the dataset provided by Che et al. @gaze-transformations, which includes 100 randomly selected images from the CAT2000 dataset @cat2000, with 18 different transformations applied to each image.
 This produces a total of 1900 images, including the untransformed images.
 Gaze fixation points are recorded for each image.
-See figures 3 and 4 for examples of all transformations.
+See Figures 3 and 4 for examples of all transformations.

-There will be two steps to our study.
-First, we wish to compare the prediction accuracy of the models between the untransformed and transformed images.
-We hypothesize that the model's performance will be degraded as images are transformed.

 Some transformations are similar to others in all but intensity, i.e. the `ContrastChange_1` and `ContrastChange_2` transformations.
 We do not have absolute measures for the difference in intensity between two transformations, only ranks of intensity.
-We will still plot the prediction accuracy of similar groups of transformations in ascending order such that we can reveal trends in the effect that a transformation will have as intensity increases.
+We will plot the prediction accuracy of similar groups of transformations in ascending order of intensity to reveal any potential trends.

-Second, we wish to find a heuristic for expected prediction accuracy loss for a transformation, without requiring human subject data.
-We will collect a set of relevant metrics images we can derive from a source gaze distribution dataset and transformations upon that dataset, and compute their correlation to the prediction accuracy of the models on the transformed images.
-This leads us to examine the metrics compiled by Bylinskii et al. @saliency-metrics for both the first and the second step.
+As a second step of our study, we search for a heuristic for expected degradation for a transformation that does not require human subject data.
+We will collect a set of relevant metrics that only require a reference dataset of human subject data, for which arbitrary transformations can be applied.
+We compute the metrics' correlation to the prediction accuracy of the models on the transformed images.

-We will need both of what Bylinskii et al. @saliency-metrics call "location-based" and "distribution-based" metrics.
-Location-based metrics compare a saliency map to a set of fixation points, and distribution-based metrics compare two saliency maps.
-We will select location-based metrics for the first step of our study, where we must evaluate the performance of models given a set of fixation points, because location-based metrics require fewer parameters to configure.
+Both the first step and second step of our study need metrics of model prediction accuracy, which leads us to examine the metrics compiled by Bylinskii et al. @saliency-metrics.
+We will select location-based metrics for the first step of our study, where we must evaluate the performance of models given a set of fixation points, because location-based metrics require fewer configuration parameters than distribution-based metrics.
 For the second step of our study, the comparison between the saliency maps produced for both untransformed and transformed images may be a valuable heuristic, and so we will select distribution-based metrics as well.

 Listing the metrics, along with their abbreviations, we have area-under-the-curve (AUC) @aucjudd, shuffled area-under-the-curve (sAUC) @sauc, normalized scanpath saliency (NSS) @nss, information gain (IG) @information-gain, and Earth Mover's Distance (EMD) @emd.
 We also have image-based versions of histogram similarity (SIM), Pearson correlation coefficients (CC), and Kullback-Leibler divergence (KL).